Name: Merel Ritskes-Hoitinga

 SYRCLE ambassador network

-Subsidies to SYRCLE by the Dutch health funding organisation ZonMW have made it possible to organise national workshops and provide coaching to researchers who want to execute systematic reviews of animal studies.
-Six successful workshops with in total 120 participants were organised, and over 30 participants have actually started performing a systematic review under the guidance of SYRCLE scientists.
-A substantial number of systematic reviews have already been written.
+Repeated subsidies to SYRCLE by the Dutch health funding organisation ZonMW have made it possible to organise national workshops and provide coaching to researchers who want to execute systematic reviews of animal studies.
+Successful workshops have been organised, and over 30 participants have actually started performing a systematic review under the guidance of SYRCLE scientists.
+A substantial number of systematic reviews have already been published.
 This way, valuable translational information is made transparent through using this multidisciplinary methodology (see publications).
-Since 2015, an international one week course in systematic reviews of animal studies is organised during the Radboud Summer School.
+SYRCLE has also been invited to organise workshops internationally, e.g. Norway, Sweden, Denmark, Germany, UK, Switzerland, Thailand, India and Brazil.
+Since 2015, an international one week course in systematic reviews of animal studies is organised during the Radboud Summer School in Nijmegen.

 Subsidies by the Ministry of Economic Affairs were acquired in order to develop tools and guidelines for the effective and reliable execution of systematic reviews of animal studies.
 The first e-learning module in systematic reviews of animal studies was launched in 2015.
 In 2012 and 2014 two motions were accepted in the Dutch Parliament concerning systematic reviews of animal studies.
-New connections with international networks such as the CAMARADES, GRADE and Cochrane Collaboration have been firmly established.
+New connections with international networks such as the CAMARADES, GRADE, Evidence-Based Research Network, Evidence-Based Toxicology, Evidence Synthesis International and Cochrane Collaboration have been firmly established.

 July 2013 an important publication appeared in PloSMedicine, acknowledging the value of Systematic Reviews of animal studies towards more evidence-based translational medicine: Hooijmans CR, Ritskes-Hoitinga M (2013) Progress in Using Systematic Reviews of Animal Studies to Improve Translational Research.
 PLoS Med 10(7): e1001482.doi:10.1371/journal.pmed.1001482 http://www.plosmedicine.org/article/info%3Adoi%2F10.1371%2Fjournal.pmed.1001482